 Other important steps following the RoHS Recast

 Frequently Asked Questions have been answered in the RoHS 2 FAQ document.
-Furthermore, consolidated guidance for exemptions applicants and related application format pursuant to RoHS 2 Article 5(8) have been drafted.
-The consultants' findings and recommendations from the preparatory RoHS 2 scope review studies are also available.
+Furthermore, consolidated guidance for applicants for an exemption and related application form pursuant to RoHS 2 Article 5(8) have been drafted.